aschakowski/Social-Foraging/README.md

 The raw GPS and video data is available upon request.

 To reproduce analyses, an additional folder "utils" has to be downloaded from OSF (https://osf.io/9hcsq/), and placed into the same working directory as the remaining folders.
-Before running the analyses, an additional empty folder named "output" has to be placed in each subdirectory of the 4 main folder (1_..., 2_3_..., 4_..., and 5_...).

 "wrapper_script_social_foraging_dynamics.r" sources all helper scripts and runs analyses.
 Scripts source raw data stored in "utils/data/raw_data" and store processed data in the folder "utils/data/processed_data".